wing5wong/artisan-whs-static/source/_extracurricular_activities/pride-group.md

 **Cost:**   Nil

-Come to L1 at first break this Thursday, and have your LGBTQ+ voice heard.
 Meet others in this community who attend WHS.
 Bring your lunch and come and chat.